ucancallmealicia/apispace/README.md

 A beta/hyper-prototypical/incomplete/work-in-progress Python package that uses CSVs to interact with the ArchivesSpace API.

+NOTE: Use at your own risk.
+Much of this is still unfinished, but the description functions have been tested.
+Further additions to the code and more documentation is coming soon.

 ### Requirements
 - Python 3.4+
 - `requests` module